Algebraic Bethe Ansatz for the Open XXZ Spin Chain with Non-Diagonal Boundary Terms via $U_{\mathfrak{q}}\mathfrak{sl}_2$ Symmetry: Introduction

-where $M\geq 0$ is the magnon number, a constraint informally known as the "Nepomechie condition".\footnote{Note that the notations $\alpha_{\pm}$, $\beta_{\pm}$, $\theta_{\pm}$, $\eta$ in \cite{nep2003} correspond here to $\delta_{l/r}$, $\kappa_{l/r}$, $\theta_{l/r}$, $h$ respectively and that $k=2M+1-N$ according to \cite[Equation (3.31)]{nep2003}.} Later on, the BAE for any choice of parameters were derived \cite{bookoff} and it turned out that if the constraint \eqref{nepcond} is not satisfied they contained an additional "inhomogeneous" term, which moreover fixed the magnon number to $M=N$ (see more details in Appendix~\ref{otherBAE}).
-The same equations were also obtained using the separation of variables method \cite{Kitanine_2014}.
-Additionally, the closely related Modified Algebraic Bethe Ansatz formalism was developed~\cite{Belliard_2013, Belliard_2015, PBel} as well as an algebraic framework based on the so-called $\qa$-Onsager algebra \cite{Baseilhac_2007}.
+where $M\geq 0$ is the magnon number, a constraint informally known as the ``Nepomechie condition".\footnote{Note that the notations $\alpha_{\pm}$, $\beta_{\pm}$, $\theta_{\pm}$, $\eta$ in~\cite{nep2003} correspond here to $\delta_{l/r}$, $\kappa_{l/r}$, $\theta_{l/r}$, $h$ respectively and that $k=2M+1-N$ according to~\cite[equation~(3.31)]{nep2003}.} Later on, the BAE for any choice of parameters were derived~\cite{bookoff} and it turned out that if the constraint~\eqref{nepcond} is not satisfied they contained an additional ``inhomogeneous" term, which moreover fixed the magnon number to $M=N$ (see more details in Appendix~\ref{otherBAE}).
+The same equations were also obtained using various forms of coordinate Bethe ansatz~\cite{Cramp_2010, Gier_2004, Simon_2009} and the separation of variables method~\cite{Kitanine_2014}.
+Additionally, the closely related modified algebraic Bethe ansatz formalism was developed~\cite{Avan_2015, Belliard_2015, Belliard_2013, PBel} as well as an algebraic framework based on the so-called $\qa$-Onsager algebra~\cite{Baseilhac_2007}.

-Although these methods provide a satisfactory solution to the spectral problem of $H_{\mathrm{n.d.}}$ it is fair to say they are rather indirect and still lack a simple conceptual understanding.
-Indeed, in the above-mentioned works, the BAE are either derived by analytically continuing some truncated functional relations and fusion rules at roots of unity \cite{nepomechie2002functional, nep2003}, by using an intricate dynamical gauge transformation \cite{cao2002exact,PBel} or by writing the most general form for the eigenvalues of the transfer matrix respecting certain analyticity conditions and asymptotics \cite{bookoff}.
-In all these different approaches, the Nepomechie condition \eqref{nepcond} naturally appears at some step of the computation but its conceptual meaning remains elusive.
+Although these methods provide a satisfactory solution to the spectral problem of $H_{{\rm n.d.}}$ it is fair to say they are rather indirect and still lack a simple representation-theoretic understanding.
+Indeed, in the above-mentioned works, the BAE are either derived by analytically continuing some truncated functional relations and fusion rules at roots of unity~\cite{nepomechie2002functional, nep2003}, by using an intricate dynamical gauge (or face-vertex~\cite{Filali_2011}) transformation~\cite{PBel,cao2002exact} or by writing the most general form for the eigenvalues of the transfer matrix respecting certain analyticity conditions and asymptotics~\cite{bookoff}.
+In all these different approaches, the Nepomechie condition~\eqref{nepcond} naturally appears at some step of the computation but its representation-theoretic meaning remains elusive.
+Notice that the role of Nepomechie condition~\eqref{nepcond} was also touched upon from different perspectives in several other works~\cite{Avan_2015, Bajnok_2006} (see also~\cite{Galleas_2005} for the XXX case).